- 2 Mar 2018

 - What privileges are used in A2A mode?

-- Is a particular privilege applicable to a CSD or a NCB by default?
+- Is a particular privilege applicable to a central securities depository or national central bank by default?

 - What is the type of a privilege?
 System or object privilege?

-- How to configure the ‘third party receipt’ privilege?
+- How do you configure the third-party receipt privilege?